My Guide to What Is the Best 1 oz Gold Coin to Buy

 -

-Cons: Less known in North America, softer 24K gold needs care.
+Cons: Less known in North America; softer 24K gold needs careful handling.

 -

-Safety Features: High-relief design, unique serial number, annual design changes for authenticity.
+Security Features: High-relief design, unique serial number, annual design tweaks.

 -